CazacuRazvanAndrei/DJK/Lab-09-Single-Host-Networking/Working-with-bridge-networking.md

 docker container run --name c5 -d --network somelocal-net alpine:latest ping 127.0.0.1 docker network connect sample-net c5
 ```

+The answer in both cases confirms to us that the communication between containers attached to the same network is working as expected.
+The fact that we can even use the name of the container we want to connect to shows us that the name resolution provided by the Docker DNS service works inside this network.

+Now, we want to make sure that the bridge and the test-net networks are firewalled from each other.

 ## Clean up